google/clasp/docs/typescript.md

 ### Prerequisites

-1. Ensure you have upgrade to clasp >= 1.5.0
+1. Ensure you have upgraded to clasp's version >= 1.5.0
     - `clasp -v`

 1. Install TypeScript definitions for Apps Script in your project's folder.
     - `npm i -S @types/google-apps-script`

-    - (At your own risk) `npm i -S @types/node`
-1. Create a file called `tsconfig.json` to prevent non AS features:
+1. Create a file called `tsconfig.json` to enable TypeScript features:

 ```json
 {
   "compilerOptions": {